jack2012aa/breeding_db/README.md

 * `reader`: classes that read excels to database.

 ## To Do
+* When inserting a new pig, check birthday delta of it and last pig with the same id.
+    * Possibly it is a historical data?
+    * Discuss with professor Lin.
 * Put 60th_day_test in Dong-Ying data into consideration.
 * Ask professor Wu that should parity grow one after an abortion.
 * Read total_weight as sum up of multiple weights.